benjaminbialy/auslance/README.md

 **Is a generic Input component too reusable?**

-It's a pattern I've used on numerous projects that works well, for example, ObjectTextInput:

-It takes in the following props (amongst others):
+It's a pattern I've used on numerous projects that works well, for example, ObjectTextInput which takes in the following props (amongst others):

 - value (Object),
 - setValue (Dispatch<SetStateAction<Object>>)
 - field (string)
+-

 This is useful anytime you want to have an input for a piece of state that's an object such as a freelancer.